Kevin Ellison (footballer): Newport County

 On 4 September 2020, Ellison joined fellow League Two side Newport County on a one-year deal.
 For the 2020–21 season, Newport County appointed Ellison as their 'mental health ambassador'.
 He made his debut for Newport on 6 October 2020 in the starting line up for the 5–0 EFL Trophy defeat against Norwich City Under 21s.
 His first goal for Newport was the 96th minute winner in a 1–0 League Two win against Port Vale on 21 November 2020.

 When he came on as a substitute in the second leg of Newport's play-off semi-final against Forest Green Rovers on 23 May 2021, he became the oldest outfield player in play-off history.
 He scored a goal in the 70th minute, thus also becoming the oldest goal scorer in the play-offs.
 Ellison played for Newport in the League Two play-off final at Wembley Stadium on 31 May 2021 which Newport lost to his former club, Morecambe, 1–0 after extra time.

 On 26 July 2021, Ellison signed a new one-year deal to stay at Newport through the 2021–22 season.
 As part of the deal, he would also take up a coaching role with the club's development squad.
 He was released by Newport at the end of the 2021–22 season, stating his decision to continue playing.

 Non-League

 In August 2022, Ellison signed for Northern Premier League Premier Division club Warrington Rylands.
 On 23 September 2022, Ellison joined City of Liverpool.
 On his debut, he contributed two assists and a goal.

 In September 2023 Ellison signed for North West Counties League Division One North club Runcorn Town and scored on his debut - a 2–2 draw against Garstang.

+International career

+He has made appearances for England's veterans national team.